reflexer-labs/geb-website/README.md

     - **_Content Changes_**

-      Unfortunately there is no easy way ATM for this except we have to release everytime we change something in the Contentful CMS, so all you have to do is just after you are done publishing your changes on contentufl come here to the repo and then create a new realse on _master_ branch
+      Unfortunately there is no easy way ATM for this except we have to release everytime we change something in the Contentful CMS, so all you have to do is just you come here after you are done publishing your changes on Contentful and then create a new release on _master_ branch

     - **_Files Changes_**

-      You have to make a PR and merge _develop_ with _master_ then create a new release on _master_ and this will trigger github Actions and release the new version of the source plus the new data from contentful
+      You have to make a PR and merge _develop_ with _master_ then create a new release on _master_ and this will trigger github Actions and release the new version of the source files plus the new data from Contentful